ahills/browse/README.md

 of files is obtained with `browse -P`.
 The value of the key may be `all`, to copy the file verbatim to the profile directory after quitting; or it may be a regular expression used to filter the file.
-For example, to save only cookies from GitHub, the configuration file would contain the following:
+For example, to save only cookies from GitHub, and all of the history, bookmarks, and queue, the configuration file would contain the following:
 ```
 cookies = /github\.com/
+history = all
+bookmarks = all
+queue = all
 ```
 Or, to save just the cookies needed to stay logged into GMail:
 ```